nuriel77/iri-playbook/docs/maintenance.rst

   /var/lib/iri/target/iri-1.4.1.2.jar

-Let's say you downloaded a new version iri-1.6.2.jar (latest release is available `here <https://github.com/iotaledger/iri/releases/latest>`_.
+Latest release is available `here <https://github.com/iotaledger/iri/releases/latest>`_.

+In the following example we assume that the new version is 1.6.2.

 You can download it to the directory::

   cd /var/lib/iri/target/ && curl -L https://github.com/iotaledger/iri/releases/download/v1.6.2/iri-1.6.2.jar --output iri-1.6.2.jar